-UBCO was founded on the idea of a Utility Electric Vehicle (UEV) that would transform the way people ride, work and play.
-UBCO has rapidly developed into a digitally connected UEV platform including on and off road transport (2×2), portable power, accessories, and subscription software.
+UBCO was founded on the idea of a rugged Utility Electric Vehicle (UEV) that would transform the way people ride, work and play.
+UBCO has rapidly developed into a digitally connected UEV platform.
+Leveraging the benefits of modern electric drive and battery technology, UBCO’s platform includes on and off-road transport (2×2), portable power, accessories, and subscription software.
 We provide a complete solution, from an individual user to a fleet manager across a wide range of applications.

 The concept behind UBCO was germinated in early 2014 in New Zealand.
 Daryl Neal and Anthony Clyde saw a gap in the market for a new category of product after spending 10 years in the electric bike industry.
 The concept was a 2 wheel drive electric, lightweight, utility vehicle.
 The pair pulled their manufacturing network together and created the first prototype of what would become the 2×2.
 This raw first prototype weighed in at 40kgs and created a real impression at the largest agricultural tradeshow in the southern hemisphere, The National Agricultural Fieldays.

 The concept was awarded the Fieldays Innovation Award and the convenor of the awards, Timothy Allan saw the opportunity behind the idea.
 Timothy brought his multi-disciplinary product development company, Locus Research into the project through the award.
 A critical early focus was developing a brand capable of being taken internationally.

 The team determined that each brand ‘owned’ a color: Honda – red, Yamaha – blue, Polaris – green, KTM – orange, but none owned black and white.
 This helped to drive the creation of our brand as it stands today.
 Simple, striking and always identifiable.